Support our work by becoming our Patron! Learn More

 LAMB

-• Carcass should be compact and evenly fleshed, having an even coat of fat.
+• The carcass should be compact and evenly fleshed, having an even coat of fat.

-• Lean flesh is firm and of a pleasing, dull red colour and of a fine texture of grain.
+• Lean flesh is firm and of a pleasing, dull red color and a fine texture of grain.

-• Fat should be evenly distributed, hard, brittle, flaky and clean white in colour.
+• Fat should be evenly distributed, hard, brittle, flaky, and clean white.

 PORK